arnajit/website_for_rockstar/README.md

 - Code refactored for improved performance
 - UI/UX improvements

+### Round 3 - Enhancement (2025-10-21 20:11)
+**Brief:** create option to switch a dark mode in the website

+**Updates Made:**
+- Enhanced functionality based on new requirements
+- Additional features implemented
+- Code refactored for improved performance
+- UI/UX improvements

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.